Last updated: May 27, 2020

 Since we have frozen the date for cancellation fees as of February 28, we recommend that you wait for the school's decision before cancelling your participation.
 If you still wish to cancel, please send an email to email@example.com.
 If you purchased the Refund Guarantee Protection (RGP), please complete this refund form.

 We are actively monitoring the impact that the coronavirus is having on the areas in which we operate programs as well as the CDC’s guidance for travel, events, and schools.
 This includes continuous communication with our many partners around the world about closures that impact our ability to deliver culturally-rich programs.
 Where appropriate, we’re also speaking with local health officials who can help offer additional perspectives and guidelines that we can follow to help make our programs as safe as possible.
-In nearly all of our program locations, we have local staff who provide additional information for consideration by our Health & Safety Team.
+In the majority of our program locations, we have local staff who provide additional information for consideration by our Health & Safety Team.
 We are working with them to adjust their work schedules and habits for their safety, and we value their input on the situation where they live.

 For programs in process and when our tours and events resume, we are working to refine some of our procedures to prevent the spread of germs, and also to be ready for any emergencies.